Skip to main content

 img = D.imread('path/to/run_test_card.jpg')

-Or you can directly read it from a URL:
+Alternatively, you can read it directly from a URL:

 import cv2